Description

 REEP GREEN SOLUTIONS

 Reep Green Solutions’Home Energy Evaluation program is helping homeowners make their homes more energy efficient.
-The launch of the federal Greener Homes Grant and Home Efficiency Rebate Plus program has led to a surge in interest.
 Reep’s trained staff and registered energy advisors are assisting homeowners in choosing upgrades that will increase home comfort, save energy costs, and reduce greenhouse gas emissions.

-Since 2020, Reep has helped homeowners install 876 energy efficiency upgrades, including 174 attic insulation and 269 windows and doors installations.
+Since 2020, Reep has helped homeowners install 2,903 energy efficiency upgrades, including 749 insulation and 694 heat pump installations.

 Reep Green Solutions' resources on how to hire a contractor, lists of different types of local contractors and suggested ways to find reviews and credentials for contractors help people get started.